platformsh/platformsh-docs/src/development/going-live.md

 On your DNS provider, you would create two CNAMEs:

-`mysite.com` should be a CNAME to `master-def456-abc123.us.platform.sh`.
+`mysite.com` should be a redirect to `master-def456-abc123.us.platform.sh`.
 `www.mysite.com` should be a CNAME to `master-def456-abc123.us.platform.sh`.

 (Yes, both point to the same place.)
+See the note above regarding how different registrars handle dynamic apex domains.

 ### Result